johnmath/johnmath.github.io_old/_posts/2022-02-13-double-descent-testbed.markdown

 ### Data

 The **data** module has two versions of the MNIST dataset: a PyTorch implementation and a scikit-learn implementation.
 The PyTorch implementation contains two PyTorch dataloaders along with exposed parameters such as batch sizes and number of training samples.
 The PyTorch dataloaders are iterable objects that contain a dataset object within them.
 By using a dataloader, we can apply transformations to the data and shuffle the dataset prior to training our model.
-The scikit-learn implementation of MNIST simply returns an $N \times 784$ matrix where $N$ is the number of training samples and each row is a 784-dimensional vector that encodes a 28 x 28 image.
+The scikit-learn implementation of MNIST simply returns an $$N \times 784$$ matrix where $$N$$ is the number of training samples and each row is a 784-dimensional vector that encodes a 28 x 28 image.
 Both of these implementations download and save the dataset to a local repository where it can be reused without having to wait for the data to be downloaded a second time.

 <img src="media/mnist.jpeg" alt="MNIST" width="40%">
 <figcaption> Fig 4.
 A Sample of Images from the MNIST Dataset<\figcaption>